 Watch: These young radicals are fighting America's alt-right in the streets

 Vox endorses the killing of legislators

 "AHCA Quick Facts" is an image that materialized online Thursday, which was, to be absolutely clear, not created by the folks at Vox Media even though the Vox logo is on it.
-I won't post it here because it uses Vox-style imagery to outline a justification for murder, but the gist was that murdering three Republican senators would prevent the American Health Care Act from passing, thus the lives of thousands of people who would otherwise lose their health insurance.
+I won't post it here because it uses Vox-style imagery to outline a justification for murder, the the gist was that murdering three Republican senators would prevent the American Health Care Act from passing, thus the lives of thousands of people who would otherwise lose their health insurance.

-This sentiment is obviously horrific and despicable, but it was also obviously a (very dark) joke made by a weird Twitter guy named @TheDudeSlater, who also claimed that he worked for Vox in his bio.
+This sentiment is obviously horrific and despicable, but it was also obviously a (very dark) joke made a weird Twitter guy named @TheDudeSlater, who also claimed that he worked for Vox in his bio.
 (Pretending you work for Vox is an in-joke among a few internet leftists I won't bother to explain.)
 No one as far as I can tell really ever believed this was authentic Vox content.

-Still, whoever runs Vox's Twitter account showed up and used their most grown-up internet voice to demand that the post be taken down, an understandable reaction given how quickly jokes can be misinterpreted and become hoaxes.
+Still, whoever runs Vox's Twitter account showed up and used its most grown-up internet voice to demand that the post be taken down, an understandable reaction given how quickly jokes can be misinterpreted and become hoaxes.

 This was a textbook case of the Streisand Effect, and it led to a brief spitball-and-paper-airplane party on weird Twitter, resulting in more attention for the graphic than it probably ever deserved.
 By the time the dust had settled, Snopes had decided the graphic was a big enough deal to debunk.

 The original tweet is no longer up, and the Dude Slater doesn't claim to be affiliated with Vox in his bio anymore.